wavesplatform/docs.wavesplatform/docs/en/blockchain/blockchain-network/readme.md

-# Blockchain networks: Mainnet, Testnet, Stagenet
+# Blockchain Networks: Mainnet, Testnet, Stagenet

 **Blockchain network** consists of [nodes](/en/blockchain/node/) interacting with each other.